 Anyone who has developed depression deserves to receive comprehensive, personalized care from an experienced provider or a reputable program.
 Depending on the individual’s specific needs, effective treatment for depression may involve a variety of evidence-based therapies and certain thoroughly studied prescription medications.

-During therapy sessions, people can discuss how their lives have been impacted by depression, develop the skills that will help them manage their symptoms, and receive focused guidance from a trained professional.
-Therapy can also help people identify self-defeating thought and behavior patterns and replace them with healthier ways of thinking and acting.
+During therapy sessions, people can discuss how their lives have been impacted by depression.
+In addition, they can develop the skills that will help them manage their symptoms and receive focused guidance.
+Therapy can also help people identify self-defeating thought and behavior patterns and replace them with healthier alternatives.

-Arbor Wellness Center in Nashville, TN is a premier provider of personalized treatment for depression and certain co-occurring mental health disorders.
+Arbor Wellness Center is a premier provider of personalized treatment for depression and certain co-occurring mental health disorders.
 Depending on their specific needs, adults can receive depression services at the residential, partial hospitalization, intensive outpatient, or outpatient level.
 If you or someone that you care about has been struggling with depression, the Arbor Wellness Team is here for you.
-Give us a call or visit our admissions page today to learn how we can help.
+Contact us today to learn how we can help.